 Colorado has a ton of elk, the largest herd in the country.
-However, a lot of hunters live in Colorado and the state draws hordes of non-residents.
+However, a lot of hunters live in Colorado and the state draws hordes of nonresidents.
 Last season was especially bad as fires closed off some units and hunter density spiked.
-The OTC tag allows hunting in every general unit (there are other units that are limited entry).
-That allows a lot of flexibility and less pressure when deciding where to start.
+The OTC tag allows hunting in every general unit, which provides flexibility when deciding where to hunt.
 Keep in mind Colorado has a muzzleloader season around the 13-20th of September.
-Muzzleloader hunters add to the crowded feel, which can be really frustrating.
+Muzzleloader hunters contribute to the crowded feel.

 Utah has a similar set up to Colorado in that you can hunt all of the OTC units on the same tag.
 The tags also don’t sell out for archery and can be bought over the counter.
-However, there are fewer OTC units in Utah than Colorado, and success rates tend to be lower than Idaho.
-Additionally, units near the Salt Lake City area draw a lot of hunters.
-Lastly, the season runs from Aug.
+However, Utah has fewer OTC units than Colorado, and success rates trend lower than Idaho.
+Additionally, units near Salt Lake City draw high numbers of hunters.
+The season used to run from Aug.
 17 to Sept.
-13, which makes it the worst in the west.
-Elk rut later at higher latitudes, but I can’t imagine it makes much difference.
-Watch out for statistics from only 2017, some units have about 20 hunters, so a couple lucky guys can make a big difference in percentages.
+13, which made it the worst in the west (archery wise).
+For 2021 they have extended the season another week.
+Watch out for Utah statistics, some units have about 20 hunters, so a couple lucky guys can make a big difference in percentages.
 I’ve talked to residents that bitch about not being able to draw tags, but other locals love to hunt Utah and have a lot of success.
-Utah has big bulls and the opportunity is there for the taking.
+I should mention Utah has some huge bulls, if that’s what you’re into.

 Randy Newberg calls Montana the best OTC tag in the country.
-Though you have to enter the draw in the spring (May 1), many units have very draw odds (75-80%).
-The general tag is more similar to Colorado and Utah than Idaho in that it will allow you to hunt most general units across the state, with a few exceptions.
-The season is really long (Sept.
+Though you have to enter the draw in the spring (April 1), many units have very good draw odds (75-80%).
+The general tag resembles Colorado and Utah more than Idaho in that it includes general units across the state, with a few exceptions.
+The season lasts from Sept.
 7-Oct.
-20), which means you could potentially hunt this season after Colorado or Idaho have ended.
-Lastly, a lot of Montana’s public land lies at higher elevations, where the elk will be in September.
-As the fall progresses they move lower, onto more privately held lands.
-This makes Montana a great option for a future hunt when you have some time to plan and scout, something I plan to do in the next few years.
+20, which means you could potentially hunt this season after Colorado or Idaho have ended.
+Lastly, a lot of Montana’s public land lies at higher elevations, which elk prefer in September.
+As the fall progresses they move lower, onto privately held lands.
+This makes Montana a great option for a hunt when you have some time to plan and scout.

 You can hunt essentially statewide on the general tag.
-Similar to Montana you must apply but there are good draw odds.
+Similar to Montana hunters must apply but there are high draw odds.
 Wyoming has confusing rules such as unit boundaries varying depending on species, and if you want to hunt a wilderness area, all non-residents must hire a guide.
-The Wyoming Game and Fish has always been super helpful when I have been disoriented and called in.
-One cool thing about Wyoming is that it allows hunters that are not successful during archery season to come back and hunt the rifle season on the same tag.
-When you are spending over $500 on a tag that can give you a bit of a safety net.
+The Wyoming Game and Fish has always been super helpful when I have called.
+One cool thing about Wyoming is that it allows unsuccessful archery hunters to hunt the rifle season on the same tag.
+When spending over $500 on a tag, that can provide a bit of a safety net.
 I hope this information helps you make sense of the options.

 Thank you for reading,